-A dental implant is an option for tooth replacement due to injury, tooth decay, or gum disease.
+A Dental implant is an option for tooth replacement due to injury, tooth decay, or gum disease.
 The type of implant you receive depends on your health and the condition of your jaw bone.
 Your dentist will recommend which ones are best for you.
-One of the best things about it is that they can last a lifetime if properly cared for by patients and dentists alike.
+One of the best things about them is that they can last a lifetime if properly cared for by patients and dentists alike.
 This new tooth will function just like natural teeth would, giving you back your smile and confidence.

 - 1 What Are Dental Implants?